jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 In the flow I described, the user expects a specific processor to fulfill their intent.
 In future versions of the protocol, this won't be required.
 Users will be able to create processor-agnostic intents on-chain.
 Processors will bid to fulfill the intent, and the processor with the winning bid will get the job.
 This creates a Google-Ads-like marketplace which increases competition between processors and results in better pricing for users.

-## Kicking The Tires
+## Risks

-In this section I'll try to provide a balanced perspective by listing aspects that might hinder adoption of the protocol.
+In this section, I'll describe the risks to various actors in the system.

+### Processor Risk

+**Processor Pricing Risk & Opportunity Cost**

+After the processor delivers the asset on the spend chain, they are entitled to withdraw the asset on the debit chain, but not until the challenge period is complete.
+From the processor's perspective, there are two downsides to the wait period.

+1. These funds cannot be used to fulfill more intents until the challenge period is over.
+2. During the challenge period, the processor is exposed to fluctuations in price of the locked asset.

+These two factors may have some impact on transaction cost (compared to skipping Safenet and using the centralized processor directly with trust).

+_The protocol allows the processor to extract funds at any time if they prove on the debit chain that the funds were delivered.
+However, as described previously, most proving methods tend to be expensive and time-consuming, and so waiting for the withdrawal period works better in practice._

+**Processor Unable To Collect Funds On The Debit Chain**

+A set of attackers who control 51% of the debit chain  could revert the transaction which funded the safe wallet, which would prevent the processor from collecting the funds.
+In practice, an attack like this is very difficult to orchestrate on most chains.

-### Security
+### End User Risk

-**Risks For The Processor**

-Safenet aims to deliver funds extremely quickly.
-The most obvious risk is that the processor delivers the funds on the spend chain in 500ms, and then the debit chain re-orgs, reverting the funds lock and allowing the user to withdraw their funds.
-The re-org could be a natural occurrence, or a group of users who control 51% of the debit chain orchestrating an attack on the processors.

-It's important to mention that the victims of such an attack would be the processors.
-This is not as bad as lost end-user funds IMO, since the processors are tech-savvy participants who knowingly sign up for this risk.
-For riskier transactions, the processor may introduce delays before fulfilling the intent.

-**Risks For The User**
+**False Proofs**

 To resolve disputes, the truth must be propagated from the spend chain to the debit chain (to prove the intent was fulfilled).
 There are many ways to facilitate the propegation of that data.
 Between _some_ chains (like Ethereum and Optimism), data can be propegated by trust-minimized bridges.
 In other cases, oracles may be required to propagate the data.